a-turko/helpanto/README.md

 The syntax is as follows: "``>`` command [options...]".
 Some options take vales, in such a case those should be given after the option name.
 All option names must be proceded with "``--``" prefix.

 ## lingvoy
 This command provides translation services in helpanto.
+It uses translations from linguee.com.

 ``--``word ``<``word``>``
 	Mandatory argument, the word to be translated.